College of Southern Nevada Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At CSN, approximately 14% of students took out student loans averaging $3,484 a year.
 That adds up to $13,936 over four years for those students.

 The student loan default rate at CSN is 27.3%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

-How Much Money Do CSN Graduates Make?bachelor's degree recipients from CSN make around $32,300 per year during the early years of their employment.
-This is about 19% less that the average pay for college graduates overall.
-However, graduates with your major may make more.
+How Much Money Do CSN Graduates Make?students who graduate with a bachelor's degree from CSN make about $32,300 a year during their first few years of employment after graduation.
+Unfortunately, this is 19% less that the average college graduate's salary of $39,802 per year.
+However, graduates in your major field may make more.

 Location of College of Southern Nevada